History Of The Dakota People In Minnesota

 Reference:

-In a Mille Lacs Band of Ojibwe book about the Band's heritage, titled: Against the Tide of American
+In a Mille Lacs Band of Ojibwe book about the Band's heritage, a book entitled, Against the Tide of American

 History: The Story of the Mille Lacs Anishinabe, there are the words: "As is true of all the